 - The Stanley Park Nature House on Lost Lagoon is now OPEN.
-Check out our new “Interwoven” exhibit, Wednesdays through Sundays, 11:00 a.m. to 5:00 p.m., September 1 through June 30.
+Check out our new “Interwoven” exhibit, Saturdays and Sundays, 10:00 a.m. to 4:00 p.m., September 1 through June 30.

-- Public programs will restart this summer.
+- Select public programs are running.
 Visit our Events Calendar for program information and registration.
-Programs include Summer Day Camps, online workshops, and EcoStewards (our volunteer habitat enhancement events in Stanley Park).
+Programs include online workshops and EcoStewards (our volunteer habitat enhancement events in Stanley Park).

-- Room Rentals (the Salmonberry Room, Heron Room, and Nature House) are paused until September 1, 2020.
-For more information or to book a room after September 1st, please email Michael Murray at email@example.com.
+- Room Rentals (the Salmonberry Room, Heron Room, and Nature House) are available after September 1, 2020.
+For more information or to book a room, please email Michael Murray at email@example.com.
 Note: Room capacities will be adjusted to reflect COVID-19 safety precautions.

 - Private group stewardship events in Stanley Park are once again available to book through the Stewardship Coordinator at firstname.lastname@example.org or 604-718-6547.
 Group sizes will adhere to current health authority recommendations.
 Stewardship events engage participants in invasive species removal, habitat restoration and enhancement to maintain Stanley Park’s natural areas, while offering a venue for group team building, skill building and learning.